Baganovski/Baganovski/README.md

 * Track my progress and solidify my learning.
 * Store and share my projects.
 * Potentially collaborate with other developers in the future.

-## Future Goals

-* Successfully complete Angela Yu's coding courses.
-* Continue to expand my knowledge of web development and Python.
-* Apply my coding skills and AI assistance to create useful and creative projects.
-* Have fun while coding.